groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ebook-to-webp.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-book"
+        - icon: "far fa-file-EBOOK"
           title: " About EBOOK File Format"
           content: |
             Ebook files are electronic files that can be opened on digital devices known as eReaders.
 An eReader can be any device such as a computer, a tablet or a smartphone.
-The most popular ebook file format is the XML based ePub.
-An ebook can contain different types of contents such as text, image, and video.
-Common ebook file extensions and their file formats include EPUB (electronic publication), FB2 (FictionBook 2.0) and Mobi (MobiPocket eBook File).
+The most popular ebook file format is the XML based ePub that can easily be read by several applications.
+Some popular eReaders include Amazon Kindle, Sony Reader, Hanlin and IRIX.
+An eBook can contain different types of contents such as text, image, and video.

           link: "https://docs.fileformat.com/ebook/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-WEBP"
-          title: " About WebP File Format"
+          title: " About WEBP File Format"
           content: |
             WebP, introduced by Google, is a modern raster web image file format that is based on lossless and lossy compression.
 It provides same image quality while considerably reducing the image size.
 Since most of the web pages use images as effective representation of data, the use of WebP images in web pages results in faster loading of web pages.
-As per Google, WebP lossless images are 26% smaller in size compared to PNGs, while WebP lossy images are 25-34% smaller than comparable JPEG images.
-Images are compared based on the Structural Similarity (SSIM) index between WebP and other image file formats.
-WebP is a sister project of WebM multimedia container format.

           link: "https://docs.fileformat.com/image/webp/"